ajv-validator/ajv/README.md

 \* Relative performance, smaller is better

-[nodent](https://github.com/MatAtBread/nodent) is a substantially smaller library that generates the code with almost the same performance as native generators. [regenerator](https://github.com/facebook/regenerator) option is provided as a more widely known alternative that in some cases may work better for you.
+[nodent](https://github.com/MatAtBread/nodent) is a substantially smaller library that generates the code with almost the same performance as native generators. [regenerator](https://github.com/facebook/regenerator) option is provided as a more widely known alternative.
 If you are using regenerator then transpiling from es7 async function generates faster code.

 ## Filtering data